 FEEDBACK: Too much reading.

-replacing words and numbers with icons.
+SOLUTION: We emphasized visuals by replacing words and numbers with icons.

 FEEDBACK: Too "busy."